gjurgensen/gab/ch4/README.md

 ```

 Note that we may define function bindings such as `def id := fn x. x;`, but we also provide the alternate sugared alternative `def id x := x;`.

+# Typing

+Before considering ADTs and constructors, we must address the introduction of `def` statements.
+These are perhaps subtly disruptive.
+Consider the statement `def id x := x;`.
+We might give it the type `?0 -> ?0`, as we did in the last chapter.
+But this is in a sense monomorphic, despite the appearance of flexibility.
+If you later include `id True`, this will lead to the `id` type being constrained to `Bool -> Bool`, and it will now no longer accomodate any other instantiation.
+For instance, `id not` would require `id` to have type `(Bool -> Bool) -> Bool -> Bool`, which is incompatible with the earlier concrete type.

+We solve this by introducing proper polymorphism.
+Instead of type `?0 -> ?0`, `id` will have type `∀ 'a. 'a -> 'a`.
+This will have the same behavior, but it may be repeatedly instantiated with different variables `'a` without disruption.

+Typing of constructors is suprisingly straightforward.
+Given a declaration `data A := ... | B x y ... z | ...` we give constructor `B` the type `x -> y -> ... -> z -> A`.
+Note that we do not currently allow the ADT to take type arguments, although it may be recursive.

+Typing of the `case` construct is less friendly.
+We must ensure that each pattern is compatible (unifiable) with the scrutinee.
+Then the type is the shared type of each arm of, typed in a context extended with the variables appearing in their respective patterns.

+# Semantics

+The `case` construct works by unification, which motivates our abstraction of unification away from types and into a generic process over unification trees.
+We attempt to unify the normalized scrutinee with each pattern.
+The first match is accepted and we enter this arm.
+We do not at the moment check for totality of patterns, so it is possible that no pattern matches even in a well-typed case expression, and that our resulting program will diverge.